 Try to Buy from National Sellers: You can save money if you buy from national sellers as shipping costs and customs charges can add up.
 If you’re buying from an international seller, make sure to consider shipping costs and customs charges.
 I made the mistake of not taking this into consideration and ended up paying a hefty amount in customs charges alone.
 Each country has their own customs charge rates so be sure to check this before buying.
 Good places to buy from:

 Watch out for Clones: There are many out there, some are easy to differentiate, others are much harder.
 Stay away from eBay for the main components such as the motors ESCs and batteries.
 You want a high quality and reliable product for the main components.
 Most of the sellers on eBay, sell clones.
 Generally, clones are unreliable and are of low quality but not all of them.
 There are some higher quality clones out there and if you’re on a budget, clones can be an option for your DIY quadcopter.

 Use Zip Ties to Fasten: Zip ties are handy for securing components to your frame and to keep wires in one place.
 If you need to secure something, think zip ties.

-Use Magic Smoke Stopper: The Magic Smoke Stopper is a useful tool which costs only a few pounds to make.
+Use Magic Smoke Stopper: The Magic Smoke Stopper is a useful tool which costs only a few dollars to make.
 It’s a current limiting device and allows you to diagnose any faults before they do major damage to your components.
 You can potentially save the life of an ESC or motor.
-This article and video explains it in more detail.

 Use a Low Voltage Battery Alarm: This little guy is very useful for telling you quite loudly when it’s time to land.
 It’s very difficult to guess this because usually you’re having too much fun to take notice of the battery voltage and you end up with a dead battery.